Chart Color Schemes

 The level of general health in Newtown is notably higher than the national average with both young and old age cohorts seeing low prevalence of common health conditions

-The area has 18.6% of residents aged 65 and over (1,944 people), which is higher than the 16.8% in Rest of Vic.
-Health outcomes among seniors are particularly strong, performing even better than the general population in health metrics.
+Asthma and mental health issues are the most common medical conditions, affecting 7.9% and 7.9% of residents respectively.
+71.3% of Newtown residents report no medical ailments, compared to 65.9% across the rest of Victoria.
+The area has 18.6% of residents aged 65 and over (1,945 people), higher than the 16.8% in the rest of Victoria.
+Health outcomes among seniors in Newtown are particularly strong, outperforming general population health metrics.

 Frequently Asked Questions - Health